 Going to the dentist is not the most fun experience, but it can prevent even worse pain and severe health problems down the road.
 The far-reaching benefits of maintaining oral hygiene and choosing a dentist that you enjoy seeing will boost your health for years to come.
-Read on for more about general dentistry.

 How Should You Choose a Dentist?

-When searching for a Northside, TX general dentist, look first at their reviews and customer testimonials.
+When searching for a general dentist, look first at their reviews and customer testimonials.
 Choose someone that has good reviews and call their office to set up an appointment.
 When you meet with the dentist, let them know you are looking for the “right one.”
 Test them out by having a conversation about your prior dental health and oral hygiene.
 Discuss how they handle emergency dental visits outside of office hours if that’s a concern for you.

 How Often Should You See a Dentist?

 Having your teeth checked and cleaned regularly is important for spotting gingivitis, oral cancer, and other diseases early on.
 The American Dental Association recommends that you schedule a check-up biannually as a rule of thumb.
-However, your dentist will discuss what your personal needs are and whether you need to visit more or less frequently.
-For instance, periodontitis is a very severe health condition that usually requires visits every three months to keep track of the progression and alter treatment regimens.
+However, your dentist will discuss your personal needs and whether you need to visit more or less frequently.
+For instance, periodontitis is a very severe health condition that usually requires visits every three months to track the progression and alter treatment regimens.
 If your dentist recommends that you come in more frequently to keep tabs on an existing issue, take it seriously and meet those appointments.
 Your health depends on it.

 Why Is Oral Hygiene Important?

 Oral hygiene and health are an indicator of overall internal health.
-Poor oral hygiene can promote the growth of unwanted bacteria that can be ingested, inhaled or even move into your bloodstream through tears in the gums.
+Poor oral hygiene can promote the growth of unwanted bacteria that can be ingested, inhaled, or even move into your bloodstream through tears in the gums.
 These can cause health problems all over your entire body.
-For instance, infections that start in the mouth have been linked with other diseases like coronary artery disease, arthritis, asthma and many respiratory illnesses.
+For instance, infections that start in the mouth have been linked with other diseases like coronary artery disease, arthritis, asthma, and many respiratory illnesses.
 Your dentist and hygienist are also the first line of defense against many other chronic health conditions such as:

 - Acid reflux